Budd Hopkins: Art style

-In 1969, the San Francisco Museum of Modern Art acquired Hopkin's Norbeck Yellow Vertical, describing him as "a leading American painter who has successfully brought together the vocabularies of painterly abstraction and hard edge painting."

-In 1972, Hopkins was among five artists whose work was commissioned as part of a statewide effort to support the creative arts in West Virginia.
-It was, Governor Arch Moore claimed, "the first project of this kind to be undertaken in the nation."
-The piece was to be displayed in the state's cultural center located near the Capitol.

-Also in the 1970s, Hopkins' work included a series of Assembled Paintings, incorporating architectural elements.
+In the 1970s, Hopkins' work included a series of assembled paintings, incorporating architectural elements.
 Sculptures such as Gallatin's Drive I, White City Hall, New York Wall II and others bore urban names and echoed elements of New York City's skyline.
 Many of his works during this time featured circular shapes with primary colors set against black and white backgrounds suggestive of Piet Mondrian.

 Later, Hopkins included abstracted figures in his sculptural pieces.
 While moving away from Abstract Expressionism, Hopkins retained in his work the use of intense colors and hard-edged forms.
 His works of the 1980s, including Temples and Guardians, featured these "sentinals" who were, according to Hopkins, "participating in a frozen ritual, fixed – absolutely – within a privileged space..."
 Though Hopkins denied any connection, some critics viewed these ritualistic pieces as an extension of Hopkins' fascination with alien beings.
 Hopkins viewed his sculpted guardians not as human per se, but as magical, fierce, noble robots of the unconscious.